open-energy-transition/MapYourGrid/docs/q&a.md

 An understanding of the energy context and power grid composition is a strong asset, that can be acquired.

 ### <div class="tools-header"> I have information about my country's power grid, but I'm not sure if it's Open Data.
-Can I share it ? </div>
+Can I share it? </div>

 Make sure to check the source credibility and the licensing terms before using any data in OpenStreetMap.
 Some sources may be inaccurate, outdated, or incompatible with OSM’s licensing.
 Whenever possible, it's best to ask the data provider for explicit permission to use or reference their data, especially if the licensing is unclear.
 When in doubt, discuss with the local OSM community before using or referencing external data.